The big applications granted planning permission in Northampton this week

-The borough council’s planning committee convened at The Guildhall on April 16, and approved all but one of the 15 applications they heard.
+The borough council’s planning committee convened at The Guildhall on Tuesday (May 7), and approved all of the 15 applications they heard.
 Here’s a rundown of their decisions.

-REFUSED: Change of use from home to House in Multiple Occupancy (HMO) for five occupants at 25 Alcombe Road
+APPROVED: Change of use from dwellinghouse to House in Multiple Occupation (HMO) for three occupants at 64 Military Road.

 NORTHAMPTON PARTNERSHIP HOMES APPLICATIONS

-Demolition of four domestic garages and erection of two two-bedroom flats with car parking spaces at the lock-up garages adjacent to 2 Orchard Close.
+Demolition of four garages and erection of two new build dwellings and parking at the lock-up garages at Paddock Mill Court.

-Demolition of 13 domestic garages and erection of two new build units and car parking at the lock-up garages at Cherry Close.
+Demolition of 27 domestic garages and erection of two new build units and parking spaces at the lock-up garages at Nursery Lane.